 TEETH A full complement of strong white teeth meet in a scissors bite.

 Disqualifications: Overshot or undershot bite, wry mouth.

+NOSE A solid black nose is preferred, although the pink-streaked “snow nose” is acceptable.
+A liver-colored nose is acceptable in dogs whose coat colors are shades of red with white.
 In profile, the nose is on the same line as the top of the muzzle and extends just slightly beyond the lower jaw.

 Faults: Eyes set too wide or too close together.